-In this lesson, students define "pay it forward" and watch a movie (or movie clips) from the movie Pay it Forward.
-They compare the concept of paying it forward (serial reciprocity) with the work of Martin Luther King, Jr. Then they brainstorm issues and campaigns they can address to make an impact that ripples forward as a result of their influence.
-Students design a Pledge Banner with a slogan and individual pledges of service that raisees the awareness of an issue they care about.
-They display the Pledge Banner in an appropriate place of their choice.
+In this lesson, students define serial reciprocity as "paying it forward."
+They compare the concept of paying it forward (serial reciprocity) with the work of Dr. Martin Luther King, Jr. They brainstorm issues and campaigns they can address to make an impact that ripples forward as a result of their influence.

 Young people discuss the need for and examples of nonviolent conflict resolution.
 They promote the idea of taking action for change by organizing a rally for nonviolence.

 Writing letters to government officials is an effective way to take a stand on an issue.
 Young people use advocacy as a form of service.